 Europass Teacher Academy provides liaising and support for European teachers and institutions.
 With great skill and enthusiasm, we:

-- Plan and manage further educational activities within the framework of the Erasmus+ Program of the European Union and organize training activities in Italy and in Europe;
+- Plan and manage further educational activities within the framework of the Erasmus+ Program of the European Union and organize training activities in Europe;

 - Encourage meetings among European teachers and institutions, as well as sharing of best practices;

 - Guide schools step by step in the application of Erasmus+ mobility projects;

 - Help schools find new partners for collaboration and project development,

 - Assist schools and institutions in designing training courses that can fulfill their needs and in completing each part of the application form for Erasmus+ Key1 Grants;

 - Participate in Erasmus+ Projects with schools and institutions from all over Europe, dedicated to the latest didactic methods.

 You can find below a brief introduction to our partner training institutes that are currently participating.

 2022-2025 – During the project EU-TEAM, we will create 6 freely accessible Massive Open Online Courses (MOOCs) on EU issues (e.g., EU institutions, values, and history) and how to introduce them in the classroom with innovative teaching methodologies (such as CLIL, Game-Based Learning, Collaborative Learning, and Inclusive Multicultural Classroom).
 We, as Europass SRL, expect to provide face-to-face training to at least 144 European teachers with international mobility at our headquarters in Florence (Italy), and train online at least 2000 teachers.

 reCREATE healthy narratives to tackle fake news